Stadium food is being served up for the Super Bowl - NewsBreak

 “We’ve got a few dishes here that we’d like to showcase for you,” said Otis.
 “These are going to be featured at our gameday experience.
 Korean fried chicken sandwich.
 It has a gochujang sauce with kimchi slaw.
 This is our kielbasa, it has a fennel apple slaw on a pretzel roll…we’ve probably made enough kielbasa that could stretch all the way from Philadelphia to Kansas City!”

 In addition to the food available inside State Farm Stadium, there will also be food available outside.
-Eight local food trucks will be parked at the event center, and whatever food is left over will be donated to local charities.
+Eight local food trucks will be parked at State Farm Stadium, and whatever food is left over will be donated to local charities.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0